 While on-time delivery of intact packages has always been important throughout the supply chain, it has become even more mission-critical in recent years as omnichannel commerce, with its same-day home or retail delivery of customized products ordered from smartphones, becomes more common.

 Suppliers, manufacturers, distributors and retailers have had to improve their logistics processes to meet the demand for quicker, more convenient delivery of a wider variety of goods.
 They also have had to better integrate their processes and systems to improve supply chain visibility.

 Logistics management is an important component of supply chain management (SCM).
 While the terms are sometimes used interchangeably, logistics focuses on moving products and materials as efficiently as possible.
-In contrast, SCM encompasses a much broader range of planning activities, such as demand planning, and execution, including strategic sourcing.
+In contrast, SCM encompasses a much broader range of supply chain planning (SCP) activities, such as demand planning and sales and operations planning (S&OP), and supply chain execution (SCE), including strategic sourcing and transportation management.